Human trafficking in Antigua and Barbuda

+Background in 2010

-Antigua and Barbuda is a destination country for a small number of women from Guyana, Haiti, Jamaica, and the Dominican Republic subjected to trafficking in persons, specifically forced prostitution.
-To a lesser extent, it is reportedly also a destination country for women subjected to involuntary domestic servitude in private homes.
-Business people from the Dominican Republic and Antiguan citizens acting as pimps and brothel owners subject foreign women to forced prostitution primarily in four illegal brothels that operate in Antigua as well as in private residences that operate as brothels.
-Some of these foreign women voluntarily migrate to Antigua to engage in prostitution but are subsequently subjected to force or coercion and become victims of sex trafficking.
-After their arrival, brothel managers confiscate their passports and threaten the victims with deportation until they repay the brothel owner for travel and other expenses they were not aware they had incurred.
-Some other foreign victims of sex trafficking enter the country legally with work permits as “entertainers” then are subsequently forced to engage in prostitution.
+Antigua and Barbuda was a destination country for a small number of women from Guyana, Haiti, Jamaica, and the Dominican Republic subjected to trafficking in persons, specifically forced prostitution.
+To a lesser extent, it was reportedly also a destination country for women subjected to involuntary domestic servitude in private homes.
+Business people from the Dominican Republic and Antiguan citizens acting as pimps and brothel owners subjected foreign women to forced prostitution primarily in four illegal brothels that operated in Antigua as well as in private residences that operate as brothels.
+Some of these foreign women voluntarily migrated to Antigua to engage in prostitution but were subsequently subjected to force or coercion and become victims of sex trafficking.
+After their arrival, brothel managers confiscated their passports and threaten the victims with deportation until they repaid the brothel owner for travel and other expenses they were not aware they had incurred.
+Some other foreign victims of sex trafficking entered the country legally with work permits as “entertainers” then were subsequently forced to engage in prostitution.

 Despite limited resources and a relatively small number of victims, the government identified possible cases of human trafficking, provided training to law enforcement officials, provided victims with shelter and services, and continued to run public awareness and education programs.
 No trafficking offenders have been arrested or prosecuted, however, and law enforcement officers continue to treat some probable victims as criminals.

+International response

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
+The country was moved to Tier 2 by 2023.

+In 2023, the Organised Crime Index gave the country a score of 8 out of 10 for human trafficking, noting that state officials had a substantial involvement in carrying out this crime.